 Revival Cycles Ducati 900SS J63

-The trellis frame of J63 is an all new design built in house by the Revival team giving to create a leveled stance and prepare it for the fitment of the custom bodywork.
-Using hand forming techniques aluminium sheet was shaped to create the J63’s slender tank and tail.
+The trellis frame of J63 is an all-new design built in house by the Revival team giving to create a levelled stance and prepare it for the fitment of the custom bodywork.
+Using hand-forming techniques aluminium sheet was shaped to create the J63’s slender tank and tail.
 By having the bodywork run parallel to the road and tapering the tail off sharply the bike has an awesome feeling of speed even when it’s sitting stationary.
-Countless hours of polishing have resulted in mirror finishes on almost all of the bikes alloy components and to add a final touch of colour the boys added deep red grips and a beautifully made, diamond stitched seat.
+Countless hours of polishing have resulted in mirror finishes on almost all of the bikes alloy components and to add a final touch of colour the boys added deep red grips and a beautifully made, diamond-stitched seat.